2016–17 United States network television schedule

 The 2016–17 network television schedule for the five major English-language commercial broadcast networks in the United States covers prime time hours from September 2016 to August 2017.
 The schedule is followed by a list per network of returning series, new series, and series canceled after the 2015–16 season.

 NBC was the first to announce its fall schedule, on May 15, 2016, followed by Fox on May 16, ABC on May 17, CBS on May 18 and The CW on May 19, 2016.

 PBS is not included; member television stations have local flexibility over most of their schedules and broadcast times for network shows may vary.
-Ion Television and MyNetworkTV are also not included since the majority of both networks' schedules comprise syndicated reruns (with limited original programming on the former).
+Ion Television, The CW Plus, and MyNetworkTV are also not included since the majority of the networks' schedules comprise syndicated reruns (with limited original programming on the latter two).
 The CW is not included on weekends since it does not carry network programming on those days.

 New series are highlighted in bold.

 All times are U.S. Eastern and Pacific time (except for some live sports or events).
 Subtract one hour for Central and Mountain times.

 Each of the 30 highest-rated shows is listed with its rank and rating as determined by Nielsen Media Research.